Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

-The word version of the Preliminary Conference Programme is available here
+The Word version of the Conference Programme is available here.

 Monday, August 22